Secure File Sharing is about more than just securing files

 Audit logging & Reports

-Enterprises need to have a record of sharing operations that were performed by user, user groups and across the organization.
+Enterprises need to have a record of secure file sharing operations that were performed by users, user groups, and across the organization.
 Reports and audit logs that track every file upload, delete, share, and download action is essential not just for administrative reasons, but for regulatory compliances.

 The act of sharing may need to be a final step in a workflow which the business has developed internally.
 So, it becomes important to be able to automate the act of sharing content so it isn’t always an interactive activity.